Eyeanman/coinmetro-api-tools/README.md

 * Check your Email or goto your Coinmetro Settings to authorise app (make sure to compare the PIN number provided as they should match)

 ### TODO
-* API available to auto autherise device however was not working, appears to be newly listed so may not yet be active
+* API available to auto authorise device however was not working, appears to be newly listed so may not yet be active